See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 - Rack your bike, take off your bike helmet & shoes, put on your running shoes, then exit the transition area by the “Run Out” sign where you must cross over a different chip timing mat to start timing your run leg.

-- Run 4 laps around the park in a CCW direction (opposite to the biking direction) on the sidewalk perimeter of the park or on designated areas of the road.
+- Run 3 laps around the park in a CCW direction (opposite to the biking direction) on the sidewalk perimeter of the park or on designated areas of the road.
 Again, be diligent about counting your laps — it’s easy to lose track!
-The 4th lap is partial, since you turn into the alley next to the AHS gym to head to the finish line where you cross the final chip timing mat.
+On the 3rd lap, you’ll run to the finish line after running behind the transition area, next to the tennis courts.
+There, you will cross the final chip timing mat.

 - After you finish the run, smile for the cameras, remove your timing chip ankle strap and hand it to a volunteer, or permit a volunteer to remove it for you.
 Failing to return your chip will result in a $60 charge.